JulianKarrer/sudo_ku/README.md

 * Generate sudokus
 * Count the number of solutions of a sudoku
 * Check if a sudoku has a unique solution
+* Permutate and transform sudokus to quickly find (a lot of) similar ones
+* Store, access and retrive sudokus from a .txt file

 ## Usage